John Henry Hammond: Early years and family

 Hammond was born in New York, christened John Henry Hammond Jr., although both his father and paternal grandfather shared the name.
 He was the youngest child and only son of John Henry Hammond and Emily Vanderbilt Sloane.
 His mother was one of three daughters of William Douglas Sloane and Emily Thorn Vanderbilt, and a granddaughter of William Henry Vanderbilt.
+The family lived at the John Henry Hammond House in Manhattan.

 His father attended Yale University, and graduated with a law degree from Columbia Law School.
 His grandfather was Civil War General John Henry Hammond, who married Sophia Vernon Wolfe.
 His father was a brother of Ogden H. Hammond, ambassador to Spain, and uncle to politician Millicent Fenwick.
 Despite the family fortune from his mother's side of the family, which included wealth from the W. & J. Sloane chain, his father worked to provide for his family and maintain the family fortune.
 He worked "as a banker, lawyer, and railroad executive".

 Hammond had four sisters: Emily, Adele, Rachel, and Alice.
 The youngest, Alice, married Arthur Duckworth in 1927, and then, after divorcing him, the musician Benny Goodman in 1942.
 Well-known clergyman and peace activist William Sloane Coffin Jr. was a cousin.

 Hammond showed interest in music from an early age.
 At four he began studying the piano, then switched to the violin at age eight.
 He was steered toward classical music by his mother but was more interested in the music sung and played by the servants, many of whom were black.
 He was known to go down to his basement to listen to the upbeat music in the servants' quarters.
 He loved Sir Harry Lauder's "Roamin' in the Gloamin'".
 While he was in the basement, the rest of his family in the greater part of the five-story mansion would listen to "the great opera tenor Enrico Caruso, as well as to standard classics by Beethoven, Brahms, and Mozart".

 Hammond became interested in social reform at a young age.
 His mother also promoted social reform as a means to give back some of her fortune to the community.
 She often found solace in religion.
 Hammond shared her desire to help the community with his privilege.